UTSCC09/project-bestestc09group/README.md

     - Both the frontend and backend are run in a docker container
 - Nginx acts as a reverse proxy and forwards the appropriate requests to the backend/frontend from the server name bestestc09group.ml
 - Certbot is used to generate a certificate and validate it with letsencrypt for https access
+- Images are stored on a Digital Ocean Container Registry

 ## Maintenance